 Forms of cheating include, but are not limited to the following:

 - Use of any form of written notes (including notes on paper, clothing, body, digital pagers, etc.)

 - Talking during the examination (including cell phone use.)

 - Attempting to allow another person to take the examination.

-Remember, all cell phones, pagers or text messaging devices must be turned off during both written and road test administration.
+Remember, you must turn off all cell phones, pagers or text messaging devices during both written and road test administration.

 100 Practice Tests

 100 random practice tests with questions from a large database are waiting for you.
 Make sure you don’t miss this opportunity.